vumichien/cocoindex/docs/docs/core/basics.md

 ### Data

-An indexing flow involves source data and transformed data (either as an intermediate result or the final result to be put into storage).
+An indexing flow involves source data and transformed data (either as an intermediate result or the final result to be put into targets).
 All data within the indexing flow has **schema** determined at flow definition time.

 Each piece of data has a **data type**, falling into one of the following categories: